vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

     alt: "Animation in React Native"
 ---

-Here, by animating SVG, I mean to change the property of SVG elements dynamically, which will look live-like.
+Here, by animating an SVG, I mean changing the properties of SVG elements dynamically to make them appear alive.

-In react native, we can generate/render an SVG using the [react-native-svg](https://github.com/react-native-svg/react-native-svg) library.
-A complex SVG comprises many more minor elements that could be animated individually.
-But here, for example, we will take only one piece, a circle.
+In React Native, we can generate or render an SVG using the [react-native-svg](https://github.com/react-native-svg/react-native-svg) library.
+A complex SVG comprises many smaller elements that can be animated individually.
+For this example, however, we will use only one element: a circle.

 The following code will draw a circle with a radius of 50 units.